 Frazier brings to the new album a completely different mindset than he had when they recorded their debut.
 "This project builds on and solidifies what we started with, and truly congeals a full band sound."
 FrazierBand has also created an exciting country groove shuffle behind a heartfelt strum through The Beatles' White Album gem "Mother Nature's Son."

 John is an avid soccer player and plays regularly in a top amateur league in Nashville.
-His most treasured moments are enjoying being with family and his two beautiful children.
+His most treasured moments are with family and his beautiful children.

 "Frazier's compositions, which account for most of the album's material, are nicely executed blends of jazz, string band music and more, and both the picking and the singing are top-shelf." -The Nashville Scene